timothyjgraham/ScottMorrisonMP-COVID-tweet-analysis/README.md

 - Two text files with results of botometer bot analysis of the 72 accounts.

-- A 'jsonl' format json file containing 806 replies to this tweet, collected using the 'twarc' Python module.
-Unfortunately, even though there is currently 3.3k replies, the collector hit an error due to a tweet being deleted during the collection process.
-Someone else might be able to complete the job.
+- A 'jsonl' format json file containing over 3k replies to this tweet, collected using the 'twarc' Python module.

 - A Jupyter Notebook file with all the code for data collection and analysis.